2 ways to create Connection Pool in java with examples

 Java C3PO connection pool example

-A C3PO connection pool is a powerful and stable open-source connection pool, performance is also good compared to apache dbcp.
+C3PO connection pool is a powerful and stable open-source connection pool, known for its good performance compared to Apache DBCP.

 import java.sql.*;